Elite Girls Academy would like to congratulate Gabbi Zuerlein, who plays for Elite Girls Academy 2001 White, for committing to Benedictine College.

 Marcus Kelcher's Comments:

-Elite Girls Academy would like to congratulate Sophie Limongi, who is a defender for Elite Girls Academy 2001 ECNL, for committing to the University of Missouri Kansas City (UMKC).
-Sophie becomes the 9th player on the 2001 ECNL team to verbally commit, all of which to a NCAA D1 program.
+Elite Girls Academy would like to congratulate Lexi Thomsen, who plays for Elite Girls Academy 2001 ECNL, for committing to the University of Nebraska.
+Lexi becomes the 16th player on the 2001 ECNL team to verbally commit, all of which are to an NCAA D1 program.

 Marcus Kelcher's Comments: